MetaluNetProjects/Lanterne/README.md

 `PdClient CLIENT CLIENT raspberrypi.local`

 In edit mode, change `raspberrypi.local` to the IP address you can ping the machine host.
 Try `192.168.3.1` if WIFI connected, or `192.168.1.71` if ethernet.
 Connection should be established almost instantly.
-Save the patch.
+Save the patch when working.

+## Credits

+Copyright (c) Antoine Rousseau <antoine@metalu.net> 2017
+GNU GENERAL PUBLIC LICENSE
+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file "LICENSE.txt" in this distribution.